-Course Proposal - Student Learning Outcomes
+Course Level Student Learning Outcomes

 In this context, learning outcomes describe what students are able to demonstrate in terms of knowledge, skills, and values upon completion of a course.
 For our purposes the terms learning outcomes and learning goals are interchangeable.
 The term “learning outcomes” is used broadly in higher education, but some people find it more straightforward to think about goals for learning.